hernantz/blog/content/the-branch-is-dead-short-live-the-branch.md

 a [similar experience][13] but with their frontend framework.

-To **translate the app** into another language, you can start by notifying the entire team that translation is in progress so that each new piece of ui that is added has the labels modified to be translatable.
+To **translate the app** into another language, you can start by notifying the entire team that translation is in progress so that each new piece of UI that is added has the labels modified to be translatable.

 The customer wants **a redesign of the site** (change colors and layouts), and